 Mere hours before I’d been peacefully relaxing in a humble but well-appointed cabin on the shores of Lake Sunapee, smack in the middle of the second day of a weekend away to celebrate the last gasps of my pal’s prenuptial existence.
 I’d brought rare, Japanese whiskey, a novelty flying disc, and a bag full of classic film cameras.
 Things were going great- and then someone suggested climbing a mountain.

-That said, no camera is perfect.
-What does the XK get right?
-A lot of things.
+That said, no camera is perfect, and the XK gets a lot of things right.
 It’s strong and reliable, technically proficient, customizable, and grants access to one of the best ranges of vintage glass in the world.
 To be fair, it’s only major misstep is its exceptional heft.
-But let’s break this thing down properly.

 This camera (called X1 in Japan and XM in Europe) was the best Minolta that money could buy, and it required quite a bit of money to do so.
 With a price around $710 USD (with 50mm 1.7 lens and finder), it was clear Minolta was courting real professionals.
 But when the camera hit store shelves many pros were disappointed by its inability to accept a motor drive.
 This was a real problem, and Minolta was slow to react.
 Though they released a motorized version in 1976, it was late to the party (Nikon’s F2 and Canon’s F-1 both offered detachable motor drives), and while the integrated and non-detachable motor of the XK Motor (as it was called) meant improved durability and reliability, the camera was regarded by most as obese and pricey (with an MSRP of $1,800 in 1977).
 The ten AA batteries that the motor required meant cost and weight continued to get out of hand.
 And it was all these factors, inevitably, that kept the XK out of the hands of most pro shooters.